GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 {% endAside %}

-## How does the FLoC service enable the browser to work out its cohort? {: #floc-server }
+## How does the user's browser to work out its cohort? {: #floc-server }

-1. The FLoC service used by the browser creates a multi-dimensional mathematical representation of all potential web browsing histories.
+1. The FLoC service accessed by the user's browser creates a multi-dimensional mathematical representation of all potential web browsing histories.
 We'll call this model "cohort space".
 1. The service divides up this space into thousands of segments.
 Each segment represents a cluster of thousands of similar browsing histories.
 These groupings aren't based on knowing any actual browsing histories; they're simply based on picking random centers in "cohort space" or cutting up the space with random lines.
 1. Each segment is given a cohort number.
-1. The web browser gets this data describing "cohort space" from its FLoC service.
+1. The user's browser gets this data describing "cohort space" from its FLoC service.
-1. As a user moves around the web, their browser [uses an algorithm](#floc-algorithm) to periodically calculate the region in "cohort space" that corresponds most closely to its own browsing history.
+1. As the user moves around the web, their browser [uses the FLoC algorithm](#floc-algorithm) to periodically calculate the region in "cohort space" that corresponds most closely to its own browsing history.